Benefits of Moving Enterprise Retail to Microservices Architecture

 With pandemic restrictions easing out and with the advent of the festival season, eCommerce and retail websites have started flashing ‘festive sales’.
 It is also true that, in many cases, websites get stuck on the "Pay and Check Out" page.
 If the buyer has to wait for too long on the page, they may give up buying the product altogether.
 This happens once too often, even in this era of 5G technology with an Internet speed of GBPS.
 The visitor may not visit this site another time.
 Though the cause may have been Internet speed, many times it is because of the traditional, monolithic nature of the eCommerce/retail application.

-What is a monolithic application?
+What is a Monolithic Application?

 In short, a monolithic application is a single large application that is self-contained and tightly coupled.
 All the code is laid together in a single codebase.
 This type of architecture is easy to build but a difficult one to scale, and it lacks flexibility and speed.

-For any request that comes in, the UI, logic, and data layers are deployed at the same time.
+or any request that comes in, the UI, logic, and data layers are deployed at the same time.
 If one of these falls short, the whole application crashes down.
 Any new functionality that is added requires a new node.
 Also, caching turns out to be less ineffective and memory consumption is large.

-Monolithic Architecture for Modern Business - Is it suitable
+Monolithic Architecture for Modern Business - Is it Suitable

 - Monolithic systems become more complex with rapid expansion or a sudden surge of business, and the code becomes very difficult to understand.